All Episodes

 That's why I have to come up with all this compassion and emotion.

-You gotta have heart.
+You got to have heart.

-You gotta appeal to people's feelings.
+You got to appeal to people's feelings.

 You can't get caught up in the facts.

-Facts are too hard, facts are too cold.
+Facts are too cold.

-Plus the facts go against the libs.
+Plus, the facts go against the Libs.

 All right, one more Schumer bite.

-Final portion of his remarks, this the PS.
+Final portion of his remarks.

 For the rest of this president's term, and if there is another Republican elected with the same selection criteria, let me say this.